centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-pricingimporter.md

 Download the ZIP archive including the latest release version [here](//github.com/centralnicgroup-opensource/rtldev-middleware-whmcs/raw/main/whmcs-cnic-bundle.zip).

-Copy all files from the `install/` subdirectory to your WHMCS installation root directory ($YOUR_WHMCS_ROOT), while keeping the folder structure intact.
+Extract all files from the zip archive to your WHMCS installation root directory ($YOUR_WHMCS_ROOT), while keeping the folder structure intact.

-e.g.

-`install/modules/addons/ispapidpi/ispapidpi.php` => `$YOUR_WHMCS_ROOT/modules/addons/ispapidpi/ispapidpi.php`

 Deactivate and activate the module after upgrading to the new version in your WHMCS.

+### Upgrading

+{% include whmcs-bundle-upgrade.md %}

 ## Setting max_input_vars